JRolandUni/StreetArt_Vienna/README.md

 # Street Art Vienna

 ### A project by Eva Gautsch and Jakob Roland to archive art on city walls in Vienna
-This project was realized during a course of the Department for Cartography and Geoinformation at the University of Vienna with Profesor Dr. Krzysztof Janowicz in the sommersemester 2025
+This project was realized during a course of the Department for Cartography and Geoinformation at the University of Vienna with Profesor Dr. Krzysztof Janowicz in the summersemester 2025

 ## Project Aim